Skip to main content

 What are short-term capital gains?

 Capital gains refer specifically to profits you make when selling an asset.
 In this context, assets can include stocks, bonds, real estate and other property you might own, though there are exceptions.
-Short-term capital gains are profits you make when you sell an asset you've owned for a year or less.
+Short-term capital gains are profits you may realize when you sell an asset you've owned for a year or less.

 Short-term capital gain calculation

-If you'd prefer to do the job manually, the formula for short-term capital gains tax is:
+The formula for short-term capital gains tax is:

 (Disposition basis - Acquisition basis) x Tax rate